 Missing attributes can be added to the currently selected element with the 'attribute' button.
 An attribute can't be added to an element if the element already contains it.

-If you make a mistake, you can undo the last actions with the 'undo' button.
+If you make a mistake, you can undo the last actions with the "edit" and then "undo" button.
 Undo also applies to the last modifications in the data area.

-Finally, the 'view' button gives access to zoom in/out and move the view in the graphical area.
-The 'reset' button sets the view back to its unzoomed and centered state.
+The "view" button gives access to zoom in/out and move the view in the graphical area.
+The "reset" button sets the view back to its unzoomed and centered state.

-The 'background' button allows to choose an image as background, to be used as a template when editing the shape of a kanji.
-The image's dimensions must be 109x109px and light color are recommended to avoid blocking the view of the paths and texts.
+The "background" button allows to choose an image as background, to be used as a template when editing the shape of a kanji.
+Light color are recommended to avoid blocking the view of the paths and texts.
 One may need to click in the graphical area for the background to appear after selecting the file.
+The image is automatically scaled to the 109x109px format of KanjiVG files.

-Once the new kanji is completely ready, click on 'encode' to get the raw data, which can be saved by clicking on 'save' to get a file ready to be pushed in the KanjiVG database (except for the license tag which you will have to add yourself as needed).
-Here again for security reason the output folder may be forced to a default one, check your browser settings, but at least the filename is correctly set to the hexadecimal value of the kanji.
+Finally the raw data can be saved by clicking on "save" to get a file ready to be pushed in the KanjiVG database (except for the license tag which you will have to add yourself as needed).
+For security reason the output folder may be forced to a default one, check your browser settings, but at least the filename is correctly set to the hexadecimal value of the kanji.